serokell/blog-posts/CONTRIBUTING.md

 $$Y = a + bX$$
 ```

+If you want to see how your article will render and if one or other feature is present, you can use the admin panel of staging to submit a post there and preview it.

 ### Google Docs (for non-developers)

 The other option is to submit via Google Docs.
 This is a reasonable option for non-developers or for texts that don’t contain a lot of code.

-After editing, your article will be auto-converted to Markdown, which will erase colors and some formatting. **These are the things you can use to format your text:**
+After reviewing, your article will be converted to Markdown, which will erase some formatting.

+**These are the things you can use to format your text:**

 * Paragraph styles, such as Normal text, Heading 2, etc. (Accessible on the toolbar or in the Format menu.)
 * Monospace fonts to signify code blocks, such as Courier New.
 (Copying code straight from VSCode works.)